chandago/gobinsec/README.md

 You can set *-strict* flag on command line so that vulnerabilities without version are considered matching dependency version.
 In this case, you should check vulnerability manually and disable it in configuration file if necessary.

-You can pass configuration file with *-config config.yml*, see configuration section below.
+You can pass a configuration file with *-config config.yml*, see the configuration section below.

 ## Configuration